Guidelines for Out of Camp Trips

 - What are our Jewish educational goals for this trip?

 - Are the activities/destinations age-appropriate?

-Trip-leader will meet with the Program Director at least one week prior to traveling out of camp for a trip briefing, to review:
+Trip-leader will meet with the Assistant Director at least one week prior to traveling out of camp for a trip briefing, to review:

 - Trip itinerary, including destinations/activities, addresses, telephone numbers, schedule, check-in time (at minimum: daily check-in for overnight trips) and RAIN PLAN.